MStokluska/Graphback-Tutorial/README.md

   }
 }
 ```
-Resolver looks different then the ones we did in previous tutorials as it is written in TypeScript and uses knex to communicate with a database!
+Resolver looks different then the ones we did in previous tutorials as it is written in TypeScript and uses knex to communicate with a database, but the idea is generally the same as in previous GraphQL tutorial.

 - Next, we need to repeat our 3-step process:
 ```sh